The Forbidden City (Beijing)

 The Terracotta Army (Xi’an)

 Another UNESCO World Heritage Site, the Terracotta Army is a fascinating – and somewhat eerie – attraction.
 Thousands of life-size terracotta figures stand silently, forever protecting Emperor Qin Shi Huang in the afterlife.
 If you’ve chosen to rent a car, the scenic drive alone will be worth the trip.
-Before you embark on a self-driven trip, though, be sure to follow The Secret Traveller’s advice over at 1cover on how to avoid driving disasters on holiday.
+Just make sure to use a mapping software to determine the distance of the places you’d like to visit.
+And before you embark on a self-driven trip, be sure to follow The Secret Traveller’s advice over at 1cover on how to avoid driving disasters on holiday.

 Zhouzhuang Water Village (Suzhou)